Home / Soup Recipes / Spring Vegetable Soup with Homemade Egg Noodles

 Hi friends!
 I’m so excited to share this egg noodle soup recipe with you.
 Handmade egg noodles are a lovely thing all on their own.
 Cooked until tender in boiling salty water, they need little more than a pat of butter and maybe some chopped fresh herbs if you want to be fancy.

-They require a little elbow grease, but no complicated techniques and can turn a simple vegetable soup into something very special indeed.
+They require a little elbow grease, and a lot of time, but no complicated techniques and can turn a simple vegetable soup into something very special indeed.
 If you’ve never made noodles from scratch, it is a soothing practice that is very hard to mess up.
 But I don’t recommend tackling this project on a busy weeknight.
-Save it for a rainy Spring Saturday when you need to turn your mind off and just knead some dough for awhile.
+Save it for a rainy spring Saturday when you need to turn your mind off and just knead some dough for a while.

 If you are in the mood for soups that are not a project, I recommend this easy Beef Barley Soup or soul-warming Pasta Fagioli.
 It’s good to have options.